duckfist/WindowFocusCycler/README.md

 ## Requirements
 - .NET Framework 4.6.1.
 Sorry I'm so lazy, perhaps .NET Core when I have more time
+- SAD NOTE: Only reliably works with Visual Studio at the moment.
+Something about SetForegroundWindow being unable to steal focus from applications as a security measure.
+Although there are workarounds, which I will try soon/later.

 ## Usage
 - The left panel ("Select Process") will list all running processes that have a Window Title.
 The number by each is the process ID.